Surah: 101 - سورة القارعة

 As the title suggests this surah describes a particular situation that can be faced by any person.
 Al-Qariah means the state of loss.
-It could be loss of respect, honor, prestige, image, health or wealth.
-Here similes are used to explain the condition of a person who faces such a situation.
-When such a situation strikes a person, he is in the state of shock.
+It could be loss of respect, honor, prestige, image, health wealth or confidence.
+Here similes are used to explain the calamitous condition dawned upon an agitated mind or a person who faces such a condition.
+When such a circumstances strike a person, he is in the state of shock.
 This makes him vulnerable to end his life like a moth that flies into the flame, not realizing that it is a fatal path for him.
-The surah tries to explain such a situation where a person is swooned into grief and sorrow by losing their mental balance.
+The surah tries to explain such a plight where an agitated mind is swooned into grief and sorrow by losing their mental balance.
 Only he can survive from this state whose aspirations are high and are not affected by these momentary phase.

 بسم الله الرحمن الرحيم